 Drain the pasta, and rinse with cold water.

 To assemble the pirates, cut the string cheese into half-inch slices.
 Thread a slice of the string cheese onto the toothpick.
 Fold a slice of pepperoni in half and thread it on the toothpick to make the hat.
 Next add either a cherry tomato or an olive for the face.
 Finish with a piece of the tortellini for the pirate’s body.
 Dip the tip of a toothpick in the mayonnaise to paint.

 Place the pirates on a serving platter, or on individual plates.
 Pour the marinara sauce into bowls for dipping.
 Makes about 50 Pasta Pirates, enough for 6 people to have 8 pirates each.

 Yummy Mummy Pizzas are easy enough that kids can assemble their own pizza and customize it with their favorite toppings.
-The cover it with strips of string cheese for a wrapped-mummy effect.
+Just use frozen dough (I used Rhodes rolls.)
+Then cover it with strips of string cheese for a wrapped-mummy effect.
 You’ll can use olive slices, mini pepperoni slices, or other small round topping for eyes peering out from the bandages.

 The mini-pizzas are pretty small, so plan on at least two for older children or adults.

 1 frozen dough roll, thawed to room temperature